toddharrison/5min2live/README.md

 5min2live
 =========

-Minecraft Bukkit plugin where you must complete each successive challenge in five minutes or die.
+This is the beta release of 5min2live.
+I'm looking for comments and feedback as well as new features to implement.
+What is 5min2win?
+It is a Minecraft Bukkit plugin where you must complete each successive challenge in five minutes or die.
 A challenge consists of set of items (e.g. 3 dirt blocks) that must be taken to a specific location (the Oni) and sacrificed by clicking on the glass block in its mouth.

 Dependencies
 ------------